Disordered 2D ferromagnetism at the surface of FeSi

 The presence of these fluctuations manifest in the 2~K surface magnetization ($M_{2D}$) shown in Fig. \ref{fig:MvH} (a) for a few \Lavg ~values, which is obtained by subtracting the bulk $M(H)$ from the initial intact crystals (\Lavg = 3000 $\mu$m).
 The hysteretic behavior is resolvable in the low-field data (inset) and is consistent with the surface transport results in Fig. \ref{fig:Transport}.
 There is a hierarchy with the smaller particle sizes (more surface area) having larger $M_{2D} (H)$, consistent with this being a 2D surface magnetism.
 In order to scale magnetization from units of $M$/Fe atom to $M$/unit cell surface area with lattice constant $a$ = 4.48 \AA $ $, we postulate that

 in which the factor of 4 Fe/$a^3$ converts to magnetization per unit cell volume (4 Fe atoms per unit cell volume $a^3$), and the factor of $\langle L\{a\} \rangle/6$ in units of $a$ is the volume-to-surface area ratio of a cube of size \Lavg ~or a sphere of diameter \Lavg.
 We emphasize that the fragments are not uniform aspect ratio, and in addition Eq. \ref{eq:MagAreaScale} makes no correction for the fraction of fragment surface area normal and perpendicular to applied $H$ nor other demagnetization effects, and hence Eq. \ref{eq:MagAreaScale} has some quantitative inaccuracy.
 Nevertheless, it is remarkable that the three data sets scale fairly well as shown in Fig. \ref{fig:MvH} (b).
-As a consistency check, a surface magnetization of $\sim$ 100 $\mu_B/a^2$ alongside an assumed Fe moment of $\sim$ 5 $\mu_B$ (dependent of course on exact oxidation state and other microscopic details) implies that the top $\sim$ 5 unit cell layers contribute to the surface moment, a reasonable result given the aforementioned inaccuracies of Eq. \ref{eq:MagAreaScale} and the recent thin-film results \cite{ThinFeSiZak_Ohtsuka} discussed below.
+As a consistency check, a surface magnetization of 100 $\mu_B/a^2$ $\pm$ 40 $\mu_B/a^2$ alongside an assumed Fe moment of $\sim$ 2.2 $\mu_B$ (dependent of course on exact oxidation state and other microscopic details) implies that the top 11 $\pm$ 5 unit cell layers contribute to the surface moment, a reasonable result given the aforementioned inaccuracies of Eq. \ref{eq:MagAreaScale}, the inherent error on fragment size/geometry, the possibility of minor contribution from naturally occurring Fe oxide \cite{Prakash2007JPhysCondMat}.
+Recent thin-film results in Ref. \cite{ThinFeSiZak_Ohtsuka} used polarized neutron reflectivity to conclude that the ferromagnetic layer is capable of being only 3 \AA $ $ thick, which is just shy of the FeSi lattice constant, but this thickness, net surface magnetic moment, and easy axis may be tunable in thin films \cite{Hori_2023_AdvMatFeSiCapping, Hori2024PRM_PtCapFeSi} and could naturally be different from the surfaces of our bulk FeSi crystals.